 Before I left, I created a list of all the things to see, which I thought was a lot but since you can walk the city in under a couple hours, it turned out to be not much.
 We spent most of our time at a lovely games bar/cafe called Bastard Cafe.
 You can pay to use all the games but there are about 50 that are free to play.

-Hallernes Smørrebrød: Since these are open face sandwiches, you basically need two to make one whole sandwich.
+Hallernes Smørrebrød: Since these are open-faced sandwiches, you basically need two to make one whole sandwich.
 Delicious but also 11 euros a piece.
 I went to the one located at the food hall called Torvehallerne near our hostel.
 The food hall was amazing, there is a GRØD in there as well.

 DOP Biological Hot Dog stand: I had a yummy Danish hot dog here.
 It is located near the Round tower at Købmagergade 50.